 13. Administrative Arrangements for Child Protection Conferences

-The Safeguarding Children Board has clear arrangements for the organisation of child protection conferences including:
+The Safeguarding Children Partnership has clear arrangements for the organisation of Child Protection Conferences including:

 - Arrangements for sending out invitations to children, parents and professionals;